makermatic/XLNC-VPS-Stream-Man/README.md

 ## Setting up for the First Time

  1. If you haven't already, deploy a server.
-OS can be anything, but I reccomend using Ubunto or any Linux/Unix-like OS
+OS can be anything, but I reccomend using Ubunto or any Linux/Unix-like OS.
+NGINX/Apache is also handy for auto-redeploying.
  2. Install Node.js
 		   1. In the terminal, type in `sudo apt install nodejs`
 		   2. Once installed, double check the installed version using `node -v` (optional)